Skip to main content

 How to Design Modern Buttons

 Start with a clear visual hierarchy.
 Primary buttons should stand out through color, size, or shadow weight.
 Secondary buttons should be visually quieter — using outlines, muted colors, or reduced shadows.
 Tertiary or destructive actions can use red tones or ghost styles.
 Maintain consistent padding, border-radius, and font sizing across all button variants within a project.
 To build a cohesive color system around your buttons, generate color palettes that provide primary, secondary, and neutral tones.
-When working with specific color values in your button styles, you may need to convert HEX to RGB for opacity control in rgba() formats.
+When working with specific color values, you may need to convert HEX to RGB for opacity control in rgba() formats.
 For a deeper understanding of pairing button colors with backgrounds, learn color combinations that ensure contrast and harmony.

 UX Best Practices for Buttons